Key Info

 In Year 4, students will spend 6 weeks of Clinical Training in each of Obstetrics/Gynaecology, Paediatrics and Psychiatry.
 They will also undertake another 6 weeks in Medicine & Related Specialities and a further 6 weeks in Surgery & Related Specialities.
 Six weeks in Year 4 is devoted to SSM.

-All students should expect to be placed outside of Limerick at some stage during their clinical training and potentially for more than one disipline/rotation.
+All students should expect to be placed outside of Limerick at some stage during their clinical training and potentially for more than one discipline/rotation.
 With respect to Medicine and Surgery, all students that are placed in the Mid-Western Regional hospital network for Year 3 Medicine and Surgery rotations must complete their senior cycle of Medicine and Surgery rotations in an affiliated hospital in Year 4

 School of Medicine Teaching Hospitals Teaching Discipline(s)